PhotonVision/photonvision-docs/source/docs/integration/simpleStrategies.rst

 1. Read the current distance to the target from the vision Coprocessor.
 2. If too far in one direction, command the drivetrain to travel in the opposite direction to compensate.

-See the :ref:`Getting in Range of the Target <docs/examples/gettinginrangeofthetarget>` example for more information.
+See the :ref:`Getting in Range of the Target <docs/examples/gettinginrangeofthetarget:Knowledge and Equipment Needed>` example for more information.

 Angle + Range